-Five Kappa Sigma Brothers are currently members of the Trine University Board of Trustees.
-They are:
+Seven Kappa Sigma Brothers are currently members of the Trine University Board of Trustees.

-Ralph Trine, Chairman and CEO, Vestil Manufacturing Co., Angola, IN.
+Secretary of the Board of Trustees: Ralph Trine Chairman and CEO, Vestil Manufacturing Co., Angola, IN

 James Bock, President and Owner, Bock Engineering, Elkhart, IN.

-Mitchel Rhoads, Chairman, Rhoads Holdings Ltd. Inc., of Colorado
+Mitchel Rhoads, Chairman, Rhoads Holdings Ltd. Inc. and LePeep Restaurants.
+Angola, IN

 Wayne Shive, President, Best Boy & Co., Fort Wayne, IN.